demogorgon1/jelly/README.md

 ## Limitations and things you should know

 * Your blobs should be small (preferably less than 10 KB).
+Don't put GUIDs or strings in your blobs and you'll be fine.
 * All metadata (not the blobs themselves) is expected to fit in memory.
 You need to have a _lot_ of users before this becomes a problem, though.
 * _Jelly_ runs a pass on all data on disk (both stores and write-ahead logs) on startup.
 This means it can take some time if restart is required, but it's really not that bad even with a lot of users.
 Game servers will generate a lot of data,